Prismic Glossary

 Types API

-An HTTP API for creating, reading, and modifying a Prismic repository’s content models.
+An HTTP API to create, read and edit a Prismic repository’s content models.
+Learn more →

 UID

-A metadata field that formats and stores a human-readable, SEO-friendly identifier for each page, unique to the custom type and locale.
+A metadata field that formats and stores a human-readable, SEO-friendly identifier for each page, unique to each page type and locale.
 Used for constructing URLs.
 Stands for “unique identifier.”
+Learn more →

 versioning